IBM/customer-churn-prediction/README.md

 ![](doc/source/images/006.jpg)

-* Import the notebook found in this repository inside the notebook folder by copying and pasting this url in the relevant field `https://github.com/IBM/customer-churn-prediction/blob/master/notebooks/customer-churn-prediction.ipynb`.
+* Import the notebook found in this repository inside the notebook folder by copying and pasting this URL in the relevant field `https://github.com/IBM/customer-churn-prediction/blob/master/notebooks/customer-churn-prediction.ipynb`.
 Give a name to the notebook and select a runtime environment, then click **Create**.

 ![](doc/source/images/007.jpg)